Skip to content

 • Physical – hitting, shoving, tripping, poking, cornering, or otherwise physically harming others

-• Visual – leering, exposing to harmful/embarrassing material, or making unkind/threatening gestures
+• Visual – exposing to harmful/embarrassing material, or making unkind/threatening gestures

 • Emotional – the use of gestures, notes, rumors, or gossip to emotionally diminish or hurt others.
 May also include using relationships with friends as a hurtful tool